swfoster44/templ-nvim/README.md

 >The vars section contains all the variables available to a template file.
->
->var names can use alphanumeric characters and the _.
+>names can use alphanumeric characters and the _.
 Values can be a string or a
 >function that returns a string.

 >The templates extension maps file patterns to files.
->
->Keys can contain single extensions, multiple extensions (.l.c) or whole file
+Keys can contain single
+>extensions, multiple extensions (.l.c) or whole file names.
+Values are
->names.
-Values are template filenames located in the template_dir.
+>template filenames located in the template_dir.

 ## Contributing